Roche Holding Ltd – Annual report – 31 December 2022

 In the Diagnostics Division the Group enters into certain contracts which include placement of diagnostics instruments, supply of reagents and other consumables, and servicing arrangements.
 Depending upon the term of the agreement, the instrument placement may result in either a finance lease or an operating lease.
 The Group performs a thorough customer assessment before new leasing agreements are signed.
 Usually the Group also retains rights to terminate or modify contracts if certain conditions are not met.

 Finance leases.
 Certain assets, mainly diagnostics instruments, are leased to third parties through finance lease arrangements.
 Such assets are reported as receivables at an amount equal to the net investment in the lease.
-Income from finance leases is recognised as revenue at amounts that represent the fair value of the instrument, which approximates the present value of the minimum lease payments under the arrangement.
-Finance income for finance lease arrangements longer than twelve months is deferred and subsequently recognised based on a pattern that approximates the use of the effective interest method and recorded in royalty and other operating income.
+Income from finance leases is recognised as sales at amounts that represent the fair value of the instrument, which approximates the present value of the minimum lease payments under the arrangement.
+Finance income for finance lease arrangements longer than twelve months is deferred and subsequently recognised based on a pattern that approximates the use of the effective interest method and recorded in other revenue.

 The following amounts were recorded as income in respect of finance leases.